GabyGold67/ButtonToSwitch_ESP32/README.md

 * **Toggle Switch Momentary Push Button** (a.k.a.
 Alternate Pushbutton, a.k.a. **Latched Switch**)
 * **Timer Toggled Momentary Push Button** (a.k.a. **Timer Switch**)
 * **Hinted Timer Toggled** (a.k.a. **Staircase Timer Switch**)
-* **External Unlatch toggle** (a.k.a. **Emergency Latched Switch**)
+* **External Unlatch Toggle** (a.k.a. **Emergency Latched Switch**)
 * **Time Voidable Momentary Push Button**  (a.k.a. **Anti-Tampering Switch**)
 * **Single Service Voidable Momentary Push Button**  (a.k.a. **Trigger Switch**)
-* **Short press/Long Press Double action On/Off + Slider combo switch**  (a.k.a. off/on/dimmer, a.k.a. **Off/On/Volume radio switch**)
+* **Short Press/Long Press Double action On/Off + Slider combo switch**  (a.k.a. off/on/dimmer, a.k.a. **Off/On/Volume radio switch**)
-* **Short press/Long Press Double action On/Off + Secondary output MPB combo switch**
+* **Short Press/Long Press Double action On/Off + Secondary output MPB combo switch**

-The benefits of the use of those simulated switches mechanisms are not just economic, as push buttons come in a wide range of prices and qualities similar to the simulated hardware switches.
+The benefits of the use of those simulated switches mechanisms are not just economic, as push buttons come in a wide range of prices and qualities as the simulated hardware switches come.

-_**In a domestic lighting project**_, for example, detecting after the implementation, through the daily use, that an installed switch was not the best choice when a physical switch is involved, requires for the correction to a best suited kind of switch a bunch of activities to get the change of the switch unit done:
+_**In any device powering on/off project**_, for example, detecting after the implementation, through the daily use, that an installed switch was not the best choice when a physical switch is involved, requires for the correction to a best suited kind of switch a bunch of activities to get the change of the switch unit done:
 * Searching for the availability of a best suited switch to match our intended functionalities.
 * Getting that different best suited switch, with the time and resources investment involved.
 * Uninstalling the first switch.
 * Maybe modifying the cabling.
+* Maybe modifying the switch housing.
 * Installing the new switch...

-While with the simulated switches this situation might be solved by just changing the object class, or modifying the instantiation parameters if needed, and the switch is already changed!!
+While with the simulated switches this situation might be solved by just changing the object class, modifying the instantiation parameters or calling a method if needed, and the switch is already changed!!
 * Want to keep the timed **lights-on** longer?
 Just a parameter.
 * Want to turn off the pilot light because it bothers?
 Another parameter.
 * Want to be sure the door mechanism isn't kept unlocked with an adhesive tape?
 Change the switch class.